jatcwang/talks/2019_typesafe_error_handling/docs/presentation.md

 ## The trouble with checked exceptions

 * Not available in Scala 🙃
-* Errors are not return values.
-Doesn't compose well with libraries (Java 8 streams / lambdas)
+* Errors are not values.
+Doesn't work well with many newer language features such as anonymous functions
 * Type system special case - no abstraction or reuse

 ## But it has many cool ideas too